 If you live in South Florida, of course you do!
 And their numbers are growing.
 A recent broadcast report by Terri Parker of WPBF-News in West Palm Beach revealed there could be millions of them out there.
-And, as they encroach your property to feed on their favorite plants, they can wreck the foundation of your home along way.
-Their burrowing will undermine seawalls, sidewalks, roofs, patios and levees as they feast on your valuable landscaping.
+And, as they encroach your property to feed on their favorite plants, they can wreck the foundation of your home along the way.
+Their burrowing will undermine seawalls, sidewalks, roofs, patios, and levees as they feast on your valuable landscaping.
 If you have a second story home, Iguanas will eat their way up to your balcony while munching on colorful bougainvillea.

 A Gnawing Problem